Hyperthymesia: Psychological

 It has been proposed that the initial encoding of events by such people includes semantic processing, and therefore semantic cues are used in retrieval.
 Once cued, the memory is retrieved as episodic and follows a pattern similar to that of a spreading activation model.
 This is particularly evident in Jill Price's case.
 She describes how one memory triggers another, which in turn triggers another and how she is powerless to stop it: "It's like a split screen; I'll be talking to someone and seeing something else."
 This theory serves to explain why hyperthymestics have both a sense of 'knowing' (semantic memory) and 'remembering' (episodic memory) during recollection.

 One writer claimed hyperthymesia may be a result of reviewing memories constantly to an obsessive-compulsive degree.
-However, Price has completely dismissed this article as "a load of crap" and others with hyperthymesia claim to never revisit uneventful memories.
-Other findings have shown that the tendencies to absorb new information and fantasize are personality traits that are higher in hyperthymestics than the rest of the population.
-These traits, absorption and fantasizing, also correlated with a test which measures superior autobiographical memory within the hyperthymestic sample.
+However, Price has completely dismissed this article as "a load of crap", and hyperthymesiacs claim to never revisit uneventful memories.
+Other findings have shown that the tendencies to absorb new information and fantasise are personality traits that are higher in hyperthymestics than the rest of the population.
+These traits, absorption and fantasising, also correlated with a test which measures superior autobiographical memory within the hyperthymestic sample.